AdnanHodzic/auto-cpufreq/README.md

 Please note: auto-cpufreq aims to replace TLP in terms of functionality and after you install auto-cpufreq _it's recommended to remove TLP_.
 If both are used for same functionality, i.e: to set CPU frequencies it'll lead to unwanted results like overheating.
 Hence, only use [both tools in tandem](https://github.com/AdnanHodzic/auto-cpufreq/discussions/176) if you know what you're doing.

-Tool/daemon that does not conflict with auto-cpufreq in any way and is even recommended to have running alongside is [thermald](https://wiki.debian.org/thermald).
+The Tool/daemon that does not conflict with auto-cpufreq in any way, and is even recommended to have running alongside, is [thermald](https://wiki.debian.org/thermald).

 #### Supported architectures and devices